The most recent TechFire was held on 29 September:

-Come to this focused TechFire briefing on 29 September and hear from Richard John, Group Head of EUC Transformation at British American Tobacco (BAT).
+This focused TechFire briefing on 29 September heard from Richard John, Group Head of EUC Transformation at British American Tobacco (BAT).
 A recent EUC project at BAT, underpinned by Windows 10, saw the deployment of the full Microsoft Office 365 suite across a vast global estate at a ferocious and record breaking pace.
 The result was a digital transformation that also unlocked a dramatic reduction in overall IT costs while tackling the problems around security, controls and myriad devices.

-Experts from Microsoft, Fujitsu and Citrix will join the technical panel for Q & A and provide attendees at the briefing with a best-practice update on the market-leading platforms.
+Experts from Microsoft, Fujitsu and Citrix joined the technical panel for Q & A and provide attendees at the briefing with a best-practice update on the market-leading platforms.